-(a) General (1) Rigging equipment for material handling shall be inspected prior to use on each shift and as necessary during its use to ensure that it is safe.
-Defective rigging equipment shall be removed from service.
+(a) General.
+(1) Rigging equipment for material handling shall be inspected prior to use on each shift and as necessary during its use to ensure that it is safe.
+Defective rigging equipment shall hazard to employees.

-(2) Rigging equipment shall not be loaded in excess of its recommended safe working load, as prescribed in Tables H-1 through H-20 in this subpart, following § 1926.252(e) for the specific equipment.
+(2) Rigging equipment shall not be loaded in excess of its recommended safe working load, as prescribed in Tables H-1 through H-20 in this subpart, following § 1926.252(e) for the specific

-(3) Rigging equipment, when not in use, shall be removed from the immediate work area so as not to present a hazard to employees.
+(3) Rigging equipment, when not in use, shall be removed from the immediate work area so as not to present a manufacturer.

-(4) Special custom design grabs, hooks, clamps, or other lifting accessories, for such units as modular panels, prefabricated structures ar similar materials, shall be marked to indicate the safe working loads and shall be proof-tested prior to use to 125 percent of their rated load.
+(4) Special custom design grabs, hooks, clamps, or other lifting accessories, for such units as modular panels, prefabricated structures and similar materials, shall be marked to incicate the safe working loads and shall be prooftested prior to use to 125 percent of their rated load.